ilkeraslan/repeatcard/README.md

 - [x] User can see the details of a result card clicking on it.
 - [x] User can modify a Flashcard.

-###### This project is under development.
-For issues/suggestions please contact me on Twitter or just file an issue here!
+## Contributing

+Have an idea for improvement?
+Please file an issue or contact me on Twitter!